 Providing current news pertaining to all branches of the military, this database covers about 400 titles, with the full text of nearly 300 journals and periodicals and 245 pamphlets.
 Includes CountryWatch's Country Review.

-Web-enhanced premier journal on public policy and politics covering all branches of government with archives back to 1977.
-Includes the National Journal, The Hotline, Congress Daily, Almanac of American Politics, Markup Reports & Bill Status, Ad Spotlight, Poll Track with reporting and punditry of political news, campaigns, etc.
+Web-enhanced premier journal on public policy and politics covering all branches of government with past issues back to 2008.
+Includes the National Journal Daily, The Hotline, Daybook, [Election] Race Tracker, and an Almanac of American Politics,

 Built on software developed by the Urban Institute, NCCS provides a user-friendly interface for non-profit researchers.
 Users of this site can select from a variety of data tools including the Report Builder, Record Viewer, Table Browser, and Extract Data and then apply the selected tool to a number of available data sets.
 Most data is based on IRS records and data collection from 501(c)(3) and other exempt non-profit organizations.